 This snake hook is made of aluminum alloy that can extend like a crutch to become longer or shorter.
 At its longest, the entire apparatus measures 53 inches.
 At its shortest, it measures 26 inches.

 If anything, it looks like a walking stick.
 It has an ergonomic anti-skid handle which is comfortable to hold, as it is the rough shape of your hand.
-Unlike the other hooks on our list, it also features a strap.
-This further prevents the hook from slipping or dropping.
+It also features a strap, preventing the hook from slipping or dropping.

 The hook itself is like any other: a flat section of solid metal, curved back towards the body of the stick.
 The hook is wide enough that it can accommodate both large and small snakes.